Intercontinental Cup (1960–2004): Degradation

 Ajax participated in 1972 against Independiente.
 The team's arrival at Buenos Aires was extremely hostile: Johan Cruyff received several death threats from Independiente's local fan firms.
 Due to the indifference from the Argentine police, Ajax manager Ştefan Kovács appointed an organised emergency security detail for the Nederlandse meester, headed by himself and team member Barry Hulshoff, described as a big and burly man.
 In the first leg, Cruyff opened the scoring in Avellaneda at the 5th minute.
 As a result, Dante Mircoli retaliated with a vicious tackle a couple of minutes later; Cruyff was too injured to continue and the Dutch team found themselves being assaulted with tackles and punches.
 Kovács had to convince his team to play on during half-time as his players wanted to withdraw.
 Ajax squeezed a 1–1 tie and followed up with a 3–0 trounce in Amsterdam to win the Cup.
-Although Ajax were the defending champions, they again declined to participate a year later after Independiente won the Libertadores again, leaving it to Juventus, European Cup runners-up, to play a single-match final won by the Argentines.
+Although Ajax were the defending champions, they again declined to participate in the 1973 Intercontinental Cup after Independiente won the Copa Libertadores again, leaving it to Juventus, European Cup runners-up, to play a single-match final won by the Argentines.

-Also in 1973, French newspaper L'Équipe, which helped to bring about the birth of the European Cup, volunteered to sponsor a Club World Cup contested by the champions of Europe, South America, Central and North America and Africa, the only continental club tournaments in existence at the time; the competition was to potentially take place in Paris between September and October 1974 with an eventual final to be held at the Parc des Princes.
-The proposal, supported by the South Americans, was dismissed due to the negativity of the Europeans.
-In 1974, João Havelange was elected FIFA president, having made the proposal, among others, of creating a multicontinental Club World Cup.
+Also in 1973, French newspaper L'Équipe, which helped to bring about the birth of the European Cup, volunteered to sponsor a Club World Cup contested by the champions of Europe, South America, North and Central America, and Africa, the only continental club tournaments in existence at the time; the competition was to potentially take place in Paris between September and October 1974 with an eventual final to be held at the Parc des Princes.
+The proposal, supported by CONMEBOL, was dismissed due to the negativity of the Europeans.
+In 1974, João Havelange was elected president of FIFA, having made the proposal, among others, of creating a multicontinental Club World Cup.
 In 1975, L'Équipe once again made its 1973 proposal, again to no avail.

 West German club Bayern Munich also declined to play in 1974 as Independiente again qualified to participate.
 European Cup runners-up Atlético Madrid from Spain won the competition 2–1 on aggregate.
 Once again, Independiente qualified to participate in 1975; this time, both finalists of the European Cup declined to participate and the competition was not played.
 That same year, L'Équipe tried, once again, to create a Club World Cup, in which the participants would have been: the four semifinalists of the European Cup, both finalists of the Copa Libertadores, as well as the African and Asian champions.
 However, UEFA declined once again and the proposal failed.